Yashshrivastava7/Watchme/README.md

 ## Monitor changes on files in a directory and automatically re-run the server when a file is changed

+### Only works on `Linus/Unix`

+- To use, add json and python file to the directory you are working in
+- Update the extensions, PORT and script in `config.json` file
+- Run `watchme.py`

 ### `config.json` file format

 ```bash